kuanghaoliu/Adaptive-online-beam-alignment/README.md

 - LSTM with one hidden layer using Adam as the optimizer is Adam.
 The loss function is cross entropy.
 - ODESolver with the Euler method as an integrator.
 - The FC layer with a dropout of 0.3.
-The detail layer parameters and hyperparameters are shown below.
+The details of hyperparameters are shown below.

 | Parameter                     | Value             |
 |-------------------------------|-------------------|